Ankle Brachial Index (ABI) Test - Peripheral Artery Disease Screening

-The Ankle Brachial Index (ABI) is a simple, non-invasive test that compares blood pressure in the ankle and arm to assess for peripheral artery disease (PAD).
-ABI is a critical screening tool for early detection of vascular disease and risk stratification.
-It is recommended for patients with leg pain, non-healing wounds, or risk factors such as diabetes, smoking, or advanced age.
+The Ankle Brachial Index (ABI) is a simple, non-invasive vascular test that compares blood pressure in the ankle and arm to assess for peripheral artery disease (PAD).
+ABI testing is a critical screening tool for early detection of vascular disease and cardiovascular risk stratification.
+Recommended for patients with leg pain, non-healing wounds, or risk factors such as diabetes, smoking, or advanced age.

 • Highly sensitive for detecting PAD